-Based upon our current business plan for 2011, we anticipate that we will continue to generate operating cash flows in excess of our working capital needs and planned capital expenditures.
-The primary focus of our business plan in 2011 will be to use our excess operating cash flows to further reduce our outstanding debt level.
-As we pursue our business plan, we will be monitoring the capital resources available to us to meet our future financial obligations and planned limited maintenance capital expenditures.
+Based upon our current business plan for 2011, we anticipate that we will continue to generate operating cash flows in excess of our working capital needs and planned limited capital expenditures.
+The primary focus of our business plan in 2011 has been to use our excess operating cash flows to reduce our outstanding debt level to below \$100.0 million.
+As we pursue our business plan, we will be monitoring the capital resources available to us to meet our future financial obligations and planned 2011 limited capital expenditures.
 Our current expectation is that we will manage our business to operate within the cash flows that are generated.
-Based on the initial progress of our 2011 drilling program, we sought and received authorization from our board of managers to increase our capital budget by an additional \$2.0 million to further exploit oil potential in our asset base.
-We now forecast that our 2011 capital expenditures will range at the high end of between approximately \$12.0 million and \$14.0 million, of which \$4.4 million had been paid as of June 30, 2011.
-Our current forecast for capital expenditures is expected to be lower than the \$23.0 million in maintenance capital expenditures required to maintain our production levels in 2011.
-Because we reduced our maintenance capital expenditures in 2011, and also had reduced them in 2010, we expect lower production levels and lower operating cash flows in 2011.
+Based on the progress of our 2011 drilling program, we sought and received authorization from our board of managers to increase our capital budget by an additional \$2.0 million to further exploit oil potential in our asset base.
+We now forecast that our 2011 capital expenditures will range at the high end of between approximately \$12.0 million and \$14.0 million, of which approximately \$8.9 million had been paid as of September 30, 2011.
+Our current forecast for capital expenditures is lower than the \$23.0 million in maintenance capital expenditures required to maintain our production levels in 2011.
+Because we reduced our maintenance capital expenditures in 2011, and also reduced them in 2010, we expect, and have experienced, lower production levels in 2011 which may lower our operating cash flows.
 Our future success in growing reserves and production will be highly dependent on the capital resources available to us and our success in drilling for or acquiring additional reserves and managing the costs associated with our operations.
 We routinely monitor and adjust our capital expenditures and operating expenses in response to changes in oil and natural gas prices, drilling and acquisition costs, industry conditions, availability of funds under our reserve-based credit facility, and internally generated cash flow.
-Based upon current oil and natural gas price expectations, our existing hedge positions and expected production levels in 2011, we anticipate that our cash flow from operations in 2011 will decrease from 2010 levels.
-However, we expect that we will meet any planned capital expenditures and other cash requirements for the next twelve months without increasing our debt or issuing additional equity securities.
-During the remainder of 2011, we expect that our excess operating cash flows will continue to be used to reduce our outstanding debt level, which may provide us with additional liquidity from the available borrowing base under our reserve-based credit facility.
-However, future cash flows and our borrowing capacity are subject to a number of variables, including the level of oil and natural gas production and market prices for those products.
-There can be no assurance that operations and other capital resources will provide cash in sufficient amounts to maintain planned levels of capital expenditures or operating expenses.
+Based upon current oil and natural gas price expectations, our existing hedge positions and expected production levels in 2011, we anticipate that our cash flow from operations in 2011 may be negatively impacted.
+However, we expect that we can meet any planned capital expenditures and other cash requirements for the next twelve months without increasing our debt or issuing additional equity securities.
+Future cash flows and our borrowing capacity are subject to a number of variables, including the level of oil and natural gas production and market prices for those products.
+There can be no assurance that operations and other capital resources will provide cash in sufficient amounts to maintain our reduced debt level, planned levels of capital expenditures or operating expenses.